 Over the years, some traditions have been dropped or lost.
-Therefore it can be most confusing when you receive an invitation requesting the dress code of 'Black Tie' or 'White Tie'.
+Therefore it can be most confusing when you receive an invitation requesting the dress code of 'Black Tie' event or 'White Tie' event.
 Hopefully below I will be able to make things a little clearer for you........

 Black Tie Events

 With an invitation for an event that states 'Black Tie', the hosts are asking you to wear a dinner suit (DJ).
 You may find that if they are American they may refer to it as a tuxedo.
 Its easy, just think James Bond.

 A dinner suit jacket is defined by its black grosgrain silk or satin facing (lapels) and covered buttons.
 Similarly, any trimmings should also be in either the silk grosgrain or satin.
 The suit itself can either be black or midnight blue.
 Although the majority will tend to wear black, historically either colour is acceptable and both are correct.
 Plain, patterned or textured cloth is totally up to yourself.
 Its all down to confidence and maybe daring to be different.

 Traditionally the trousers should be of the same fabric as the jacket.
 Normally in a plain cloth with a silk or satin stripe or piping covering the edge of the outside seam.
 Although, modern versions do not always have the traditional stripe down the seam.
 Should you do choose to wear a less conventional more modern textured or patterned jacket, then plain trousers are essential as opposed to matching ones.

 Shirts, on these occasions, are always white.
 A 'Black Tie' event shirt should have either a covered, fly front or dress stud option.
 These tend to be rather more elegant than shirts with the buttons on show.
 The shirts collar style is a personal preference.
 Both a full traditional or a wing collar style shirt are acceptable.
 Cuff links just add that finishing smartness on these occasions.